El-Zag/Automatic-Captioning/README.md

 # Automatic Captioning
 Automatic captioning 1-week project in the context of a Deep Learning class (Mines Nancy).

-Implementation of a RNN x CNN Neural Network to generate captions on input images.
+Implementation of a RNN Neural Network to generate captions on images in an unsupervised way.

 Some results as explained in the notebook :